-Some download endpoints check the HTTP Referer header before they return a file, especially when the URL is expected to be reached from a product page, a portal view, or a download landing page.
+Some download endpoints check the HTTP Referer header before returning a file, especially when the URL is expected to be reached from a product page, portal view, or download landing page.
 In those cases the URL alone is not enough, and a direct wget request can fail even when the file path is otherwise correct.

-Wget handles that requirement with --referer, which adds a Referer: header to the request while leaving the rest of the transfer logic alone.
-That keeps redirects, HTTPS negotiation, resume support, and output handling the same as a normal download while still matching the server-side check that looks for a specific source page.
+GNU wget handles that requirement with --referer, which adds a Referer: header to the request while leaving the rest of the transfer logic alone.
+Redirects, HTTPS negotiation, resume support, and output handling still work normally, but the request now matches the server-side check that expects a specific source page.

-Referer checks are often only one piece of a broader gate.
-Some endpoints also inspect cookies, the User-Agent header, or language hints, so a correct referer does not guarantee a 200 OK on its own.
-Use the smallest header set that satisfies the remote policy and avoid pretending to be an unrelated client unless the workflow genuinely requires it.
+Referer gates are often only part of a broader policy.
+Some endpoints also inspect cookies, User-Agent, or language headers, so a correct referer does not guarantee a 200 OK on its own.
+Use the smallest header set that satisfies the remote policy and avoid imitating an unrelated client unless the workflow genuinely requires it.

 Related: How to send custom headers with wget